The tracking detector of the FASER experiment: Interlock and Detector control system

 All these sensors are read out by the TIM (Tracker Interlock and Monitoring Board).
 One TIM can receive the signals from a complete tracker station (three planes, six patch-panels).
 All sensor values are digitized and provided to the software DCS system via an Ethernet connection.
 Additionally, the frame temperatures of each plane are used as input to an analog comparator circuit which generates an interlock signal for the relevant LV and HV power supplies.
 The granularity of the temperature interlock can be changed from only a single tracker plane up to the full station by configuring six hardware switches on the TIM.

-The interlock signal for HV is provided to the HV power supplies (one per station) in a separate cable, while the interlock signal for the LV power supplies (one per patch-panel) is propagated to the LV power supply through a dedicated signal line in the LV cable via the patch-panel.
+The interlock signal for HV is provided directly from the TIM to the HV power supplies (one per station) in a separate cable, while the interlock signal for the LV power supplies (one per patch-panel) is propagated to the LV power supply through a dedicated signal line in the LV cable via the patch-panel.
+The actual interlock logic is the same for HV and LV.
+The difference in the interlock distribution originates from the differences in the power supplies.
+While the interlock for the LV power supply is located in the same connector as the output power lines, the HV power supply has a dedicated connector for the channel-wise interlock signal.

 In order to prevent the detector modules from electrical damage, each power supply has an independent supervision module that can turn off a channel as soon as it leaves the defined operation range.
-As an extra level of protection, an additional ASIC for over-voltage protection is placed in the LV power path.
+As an extra level of protection, an additional ASIC for over-voltage protection is placed on the LV protection board in the LV power path.

 The final component in the interlock system is the MPOD Interlock (MPOD-I) which receives the Detector Safety Signal (DSS) from the cooling plant and provides a crate-wide interlock to the MPOD crates in case of a cooling plant failure.